mind-and-motion/mind-and-motion.github.io/index.md

 # Submissions

-Participants are invited to submit position papers that focus on....
+We invite submissions from researchers and practitioners interested in using models that integrate both biomechanics and cognition.
+Submissions need not be at the intersection of the two fields; rather, we ask participants to detail their use (or intended use) of cognitive and/or biomechanical models in experience reports or position papers.
+Submissions should outline concrete applications, highlighting the difficulties and benefits of current approaches.

 ## Submission Instructions

-Submissions should follow the ACM Article Template
+Submissions should be 2-4 pages (excluding references), following the single-column [ACM Master Article template](https://www.acm.org/publications/proceedings-template) and [SIGCHI accessibility guidelines](https://sigchi.org/resources/guides-for-authors/accessibility/).

+## Reviewing and Publication Process

+Workshop organizers will evaluate the submissions based on relevance and potential for stimulating discussion.
+Accepted submissions will be used as a basis for forming balanced discussion groups and guide workshop debates.
+Papers will be published on the workshop website and included in the workshop proceedings.

 ## Key Dates

-**Submissions due:** xx.xx.xx

-**Notifications sent:** xx.xx.xx
+**Submission Deadline:** February 13, 2025 (AoE)

+**Notifications:** March 3, 2025 (AoE)

 # Schedule and Location
-The workshop will take place on XX May 2025, 9:00–16:00 in **room XX**.
+The workshop will take place on XX May 2025, 9:00–17:00 in **room XX**.
 See full CHI workshop programme [here](https://chi2025.acm.org/for-authors/workshops/).

  Activity | Time                     | Description